 The Systematic Theology for the 21st century needs a Prolegomena.
 Prolegomena is a preliminary discussion, especially a formal essay introducing a work of considerable length or complexity.
-Prolegomena comes from the Greek, “Prolegein” – meaning to say before hand4.
-Such an introduction essay to a systematic theology, is necessary here to set some pre-conditions, to scope out the formidable task, and, in this instance especially, to redefine the system in systematic and differentiate this effort from the many other works of this nature.
+Prolegomena comes from the Greek, “Prolegein” – meaning to say before hand.6 Such an introduction essay to a systematic theology, is necessary here to set some pre-conditions, to scope out the formidable task, and, in this instance especially, to redefine the “system” in “systematic” and differentiate this effort from the many other works of this nature.

 Theology is the compounding of two words, “theos” for God, and “ology” for a verbose, exhaustively researched, consideration of, a meditation on, a discussion about, and a communication of, its topic.
 Theology is thus an exhaustively covered presentation of everything that could be known about God and everything that God has done.
 Knowing everything under the sun is a pretty daunting task.

 The travail given to man by God is to seek and search out all things that are done under heaven.
 (Eccl.
 1:13, 3:10).
 All rational minds are to be exercised in this travail.
 By God’s grace and his wisdom this impossible travail turns into joy, when our relationship with him is made right through the new-birth7 in our Lord Jesus Christ.
 A systematic theology is a supreme culmination of that joy.
 The systematic gathering, categorizing, and analyzing of everything that God has revealed to man could indeed be a great travail.
 It is a task that can naught be completed, and, because it is the finite grappling with the infinite, it can not be successful.
 It is, however, the exertion given to the sons of men, and one dare not slack from its calling.
 Every effort is herein made to cause this exhaustive task to be less of a “sore travail” and more of a “no greater joy.”